-The Spaniard made his Bayern Munich debut in the 6-1 win over Stuttgart, but his trainer has now warned him that he will have to work hard to secure more playing time
+The Spanish midfielder made his Bayern Munich debut in the 6-1 win over Stuttgart but his trainer warns him that he will have to work hard to secure more playing time

 And the former Real Madrid trainer is delighted with his new acquisition, but was quick to urge the 24-year-old to work hard to secure more playing time.